jasinmachkour/tlars/cran-comments.md

 ## Package update
+This is a minor update of the tlars R package:

+  * Version is increased to 1.0.1.
+  * annals-of-statistics.csl is replaced with ieee.csl to fix a minor vignette re-building error on some linux flavors.

+## Package update
 This is an update of the tlars R package:

   * Version is increased to 1.0.0 (stable version).